SidOfc/browserino/README.md

 - **DEPRECATE** Custom return values (passed through `Browserino.parse`) will no longer alter the output of the agent object
 - Added support for windows phone detection
 - Added `windows_phone?` method

-#### 12-01-2016 VERSION 2.5.1

-- Patched blackberry mapping, this used to be done by model number instead but is now corrected

 ## Installation